-The City shall provide \$700 per year for uniformed personnel and \$800 per year for non-uniformed personnel as a uniform and equipment allowance.
-Effective January 1, 2021, all members of the bargaining unit shall be provided \$800 for uniform allowance.
+The City shall provide \$800 per year as a uniform and equipment allowance.
 The uniform allowance, which shall begin to be paid in the first pay period after being hired as a Police Officer shall be paid $1/26^{th}$ of the annual amount each pay period.
 In addition to these amounts, the City will replace or repair the uniforms of uniformed personnel whose uniforms are damaged or destroyed in the course of performing their duties.
-In calendar years in which there are 27 pay periods, employees shall not receive the uniform allowance payment for the $27^{th}$ pay period.
+In calendar years in which there are 27 pay periods, employees shall not receive the uniform allowance payment for the 27^{th} pay period.